jameseh96/pdu/README.md

 If there are multiple time series matching your filter, this will silently discard all but the lexicographically first (sorted by the key and value of all labels).

 If none match, a `KeyError` is raised.

+All types of filter demonstrated above with `.filter(...)` may be used in this manner also.

 ## Prerequisites